April Showers Bring June Diarrhea: Giardia In Dogs

 How do dogs get Giardia?

 Dogs become infected with Giardia when they come in contact with infected feces, directly or indirectly.
-This means your pup can get it from eating the feces of another dog, playing or habiting in the same area as an infected dog, or drinking water from an outdoor puddle that happens to have come in contact with infected feces.
+This means your pup can get it from eating the feces of another dog, playing or living in the same area as an infected dog, or drinking water from an outdoor puddle that happens to have come in contact with infected feces.
 The parasite loves cool standing water meaning spring showers is a crucial time to watch out for potential contact with Giardia.

 While dogs of all ages can get Giardia, it’s more common in younger puppies.
 Up to 50% of young pups will develop Giardia and most dogs who are frequently boarded or kenneled with multiple dogs will get it.